BACKGROUND

 MONTHLY HIGHLIGHTS:

-Government Employment, a consistent performer, registered another increase, 2.1 percent, its fifteenth since last September.
-Private Service-Producing Employment, which reflects non-government, non-goods-producing employment that improved every month last year, saw its growth remain at 2.0 percent in November.
-US Consumer Sentiment improved sharply again, rising at a double-digit rate.
-What had been a consistent area of improvement of late related to housing, Single-Unit Permits, or new home construction, fell this month (-4.9%), its first yearly decline since March.
-Ongoing concerns with longer-term unemployment continued in November as Benefit Exhaustions, which reflects long-term unemployment, rose by 45.2 percent, its sixth consecutive double-digit increase.
+As noted earlier, Employment Service Jobs which includes “temps,” and is a leading labor market indicator of future employment, fell by 5.1 percent, declining annually for over a year.
+Government Employment, a consistent performer, registered another increase, 3.6 percent, its seventeenth since September of 2023.
+Private Service-Producing Employment, which reflects non-government, non-goods-producing employment that improved every month last year, saw its growth move higher to 2.0 percent.
+US Consumer Sentiment failed to improve this month (-9.7.%).
+What had been a consistent area of improvement of late related to housing, Single-Unit Permits, or new home construction, fell (-1.3%) for the second time in the last three months.

 Monthly CCI Values (red = contraction)